Online Kernel CUSUM for Change-Point Detection: Theoretical Properties

-We want to remark that, if we assume that kernel $k$ is universal, i.e., ${\varphi_j(\cdot): j \geq 1}$ forms an orthonormal basis of $L^2({p})$, the kernel will be full-rank and characteristic, i.e., $\mathcal{D}({p},{q}) > 0$ when ${p} \not= {q}$.
+We want to remark that, if we assume that kernel $k$ is universal, i.e., $\{\varphi_j(\cdot): j \geq 1\}$ forms an orthonormal basis of $L^2({p})$, the kernel will be full-rank and characteristic, i.e., $\mathcal{D}({p},{q}) > 0$ when ${p} \not= {q}$.
 However, such an assumption is stronger than we need in the following analysis.
-Additionally, we want to mention that a characteristic kernel does not necessarily imply its universality unless the kernel is translation-invariant or radial; for a more detailed discussion, readers are referred to \citet{sriperumbudur2011universality}.
+Additionally, we want to mention that a characteristic kernel does not necessarily imply its universality unless the kernel is translation-invariant or radial; a more detailed discussion can be found in \citet{sriperumbudur2011universality}.